 - Keep them held down until you see an Apple logo.

-Once your iPhone SE has rebooted, repeat the previous steps and see if battery has returned to normal.
-If not, keep reading!
+Once your iPhone has rebooted, repeat the previous steps, and see if the battery drain has returned to normal.
+If this doesn't fix iPhone battery problems, keep reading!

 - Launch Settings from your Home screen.

-- Tap on the Show Detailed Usage button to get a breakdown of foreground and background power usage.
+- Tap on the Show Activity button to get a breakdown of foreground and background power usage.